 Society's interpretation of love is lust or infatuation.
 Premarital sex leads to long-term devastating effects, and never leads to adjustment in marriage.

 The apostle John warns us to be vigilant about the world, not loving its attitudes, mindsets, and frame of mind.
 We cannot both love the world and love God.

 Has anyone, other than Jesus Christ, really exhibited self-control?
 In the end, however, this is the ultimate aim of growing in the character of God.

 Proverbs 25:16 stresses that moderation is the best policy.
 Of all the fruits of God's Holy Spirit, self-control is the most difficult to attain.

 Sex and marriage are God-given experiences that Christians need a proper perspective of.
 Thus, God gives us His seventh commandment: You shall not commit adultery.

-We live in a world based on the "get" principle; everyone is out to acquire as much as possible for himself.
-The tenth commandment, however, is intended to govern this proclivity of human nature, striking at man's heart.
-John Ritenbaugh exposes the essence of covetousness and its marked link to the first commandment.
+Everyone is out to acquire as much as possible for himself.
+The tenth commandment, however, governs this proclivity of human nature, striking at man's heart.

 At its base, gluttony is nothing more than a lack of self-control.
 Martin Collins shows the more spiritual side of this too-prevalent sin.